ngrok/ngrok-docs/docs/integrations/tiktok/webhooks.md

 ### Run Webhooks with TikTok and ngrok {#run-webhook}

-By default, you are subscribed to all events that happens inyour TikTok app.
+By default, you are subscribed to all events that happens in your TikTok app.
 TikTok sends different request body contents depending on the event that is being triggered.

 After your app is approved, associate a user with your app.

-The TikTok app will send event notifications to your localhost application when a user's account is deauthorized from your application, a user video fails to upload in TikTok, or a user video has been published in TikTok.
+The TikTok app will send a notification to your localhost application when a user's account is deauthorized from your application, a user video fails to upload in TikTok, or a user video has been published in TikTok.

     Confirm your localhost app receives one of these event notifications and logs both headers and body in the terminal.